How to find what computer CD or disc drive I have

-- Many CD drive manufacturers will have their name on the front of the drive; many times a speed will also be listed (e.g., 52X), and in some cases the model of the drive.
-If you are unfamiliar with CD-ROM, CD-RW, CD-R, or DVD drive manufacturers, you can find a listing on our CD network section.
+- Many CD drive manufacturers display their name on the front of the drive with the speed (e.g., 52X), and sometimes the drive model.
+If you're unfamiliar with CD-ROM, CD-RW (compact disc re-writable), CD-R (compact disc recordable), or DVD drive manufacturers, you can find a listing on our CD manufacturers.

-Many CD drive manufacturers will have stickers on the top of the drive that contains complete information about the CD drive.
-It is recommended you take the case off the computer and, if needed, remove the CD drive to acquire all of the information from the top of the drive.
+Many CD drive manufacturers have stickers on the top of the drive containing complete information about the CD drive.
+We recommend opening the computer and, if needed, remove the CD drive to see the information on the top of the drive.

-- Unfortunately, not all drives will list the speed of the CD drive.
-If you are looking for how fast the drive is and you are unable to locate any two digit number followed by an "X" (e.g., 52X) on the front, top, or bottom of the drive, use the model number of the drive to locate additional information about the drive on Computer Hope, the manufacturers website, or other resources on the Internet.
+- Unfortunately, not all drives list the speed of the CD drive.
+Look for any two-digit number followed by an "X" (e.g., 52X) on the front, top, or bottom of the drive.
+If this number is not visible, use the model number of the drive to locate additional information about the drive on the manufacturer's website.

-- If you are unable to locate a manufacturer or model number of the drive, but are able to locate a FCC identification number, it is recommended that you perform a FCC search using that number.
-Additional information about FCC numbers and how to search for information about a FCC number can be found on our FCC dictionary definition page.
+- If you cannot find a manufacturer or model number of the drive but found the FCC identification number, perform an FCC search using that number.
+For additional information about FCC numbers, see our FCC (Federal Communications Commission) definition.

 Product listing or specifications

-If you are trying to list all the specific information about your computer, it is recommended you specify the CD drive the computer has, its model number if available, and its speed as shown in the example below.
+If you're trying to list all specifications about your computer, make sure to list the CD drive with its model number if available, and its speed as shown below.